 How much does it cost?

-In line with guidance from The Notaries Society from 1st April 2004 our Notary’s charge is based on a rate of £200 + VAT per hour with a minimum charge of £70 + VAT.
-In general, one person signing a single document should expect to pay £70 + VAT.
+Our Notary’s charge is based on a rate of £275.00 plus VAT per hour with a minimum charge of £70 plus VAT.
+In general, one person signing a single document should expect to pay £70.00 plus VAT.

 Apostillisation and Legalisation Costs

-Sometimes you may be asked to have a document apostillised according to the Hague Convention or legalised.
-This entails sending the document to the Legalisation Office of the Foreign & Commonwealth Office where they will verify out Notary’s status by attaching their own certificate.
-Their fee for this is £30.00 per document.
+Sometimes you may be asked to have a document apostilled according to the Hague Convention or legalised.
+This entails sending the document to the Legalisation Office of the Foreign and Commonwealth Office where they will verify our Notary’s status by attaching their own certificate.
+Their fee for this is £30.00 per document together with any fee incurred by the courier / agent.

 If the destination country is not a party to The Hague Convention the document must then be sent to the relevant country’s embassy for further verification.
 This can cost as much as £200.00 per document but the cost is usually much more modest, depending on the embassy involved.